Oyekunle-Mark/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT c.CategoryName, COUNT(p.ProductID) as Count
+FROM Categories as c
+JOIN Products as p
+on c.CategoryID = p.CategoryID
+GROUP BY c.CategoryID

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT o.OrderID, COUNT(P.ProductID) as ItemCount
+FROM OrderDetails as o
+JOIN Products as p
+on p.ProductID = o.ProductID
+GROUP BY o.OrderID